wilsonmar/oss-perf/jmeter.md

 In Chrome, select 'Under the Hood'.
 ⌘+.
 In 'Advanced', go to Connection settings and set up your localhost as a proxy server.
 Assign different ports to different protocols.
+Press Start at the bottom of the page to begin recording.

 <a id="JMeterAPIscripts">
 ## JMeter API scripts</a>